This is a listing of members of House Seaworth who appear in A Song of Ice and Fire.

-- Knight In Sour Armor: Fully aware of just how cruel the world is, Davos never stops fighting to put Stannis on the Iron Throne because he believes him to be the one man who could justly rule Westeros and stop as many wrongs as possible.
+- Knight in Sour Armor: Fully aware of just how cruel the world is, Davos never stops fighting to put Stannis on the Iron Throne because he believes him to be the one man who could justly rule Westeros and stop as many wrongs as possible.

 - Luxury Prison Suite: Stays in one while being held for execution by Wyman Manderly.
-To his surprise, his jailers bring him rich food and minor requests such as paper, quills, and wood for his fire.
+To his surprise, his jailers bring him rich food and minor requests such as paper, quills, books, and wood for his fire.
 This is because Wyman actually has no intention of executing him, and is in fact willing to listen to him and declare for Stannis, with one catch: first, Davos has to find and bring back Rickon Stark.
 From Skagos.

 - Morality Pet: To Stannis.

 - Maybe Magic, Maybe Mundane: He has a kind of religious experience after the Battle of Blackwater, where he imagines the Mother (one of the Seven) talking to him.